bustle/bluestream/README.md

 `wait(stream: Stream): Promise<any>`

-Wait for the stream to end.
+Waits for the stream to end.
 Rejects on errors.
-If the stream has a `.promise()` method resolve that value, like from [reduce](#reduce).
+If the stream has a `.promise()` method, it will resolve that value, e.g., from [reduce](#reduce).

 ## pipe

 `pipe(readable: Readable, ...writableStreams: Writable[]): Promise<any>;`

 Pipes readable to writableStreams and forwards all errors to the resulting promise.
-The promise when the destination stream ends.
-If the last writableStream has a `.promise()` method that is resolved.
+The promise resolves when the destination stream ends.
+If the last writableStream has a `.promise()` method, it is resolved.
 If the last stream is a reduce stream the final value is resolved.

-Pipe example
+Generic Pipe example
 ```ts
 import { pipe, read, write } from 'bluestream'
 const values = [1, 2, 3, null]